This document uses the following terms:

-AV pair: A term for "attribute/value pair".
-An attribute/value pair is the name of some attribute, along with its value.
+AV pair: An attribute/value pair.
+The name of some attribute, along with its value.
 AV pairs in NTLM have a structure specifying the encoding of the information stored in them.

 challenge: A piece of data used to authenticate a user.
-A challenge typically takes the form of a nonce.
+Typically a challenge takes the form of a nonce.

 connection oriented NTLM: A particular variant of NTLM designed to be used with connection oriented remote procedure call (RPC).

-cyclic redundancy check (CRC): An algorithm used to produce a checksum (that is, a small, fixed number of bits) against a block of data, such as a packet of network traffic or a block of a computer file.
-The CRC is used to detect errors after transmission or storage.
-A CRC is designed to catch stochastic errors, as opposed to intentional errors.
+cyclic redundancy check (CRC): An algorithm used to produce a checksum (a small, fixed number of bits) against a block of data, such as a packet of network traffic or a block of a computer file.
+The CRC is a broad class of functions used to detect errors after transmission or storage.
+A CRC is designed to catch random errors, as opposed to intentional errors.
 If errors might be introduced by a motivated and intelligent adversary, a cryptographic hash function should be used instead.

 identify level token: A security token resulting from authentication that represents the authenticated user but does not allow the service holding the token to impersonate that user to other resources.